-Maybe the most underrated aspect of Lapland’s nature is that you do not have to drive hours to get there because it is everywhere.
-Even a five- to ten-minute walk from downtown and you will be surrounded by it.
+Maybe the most underrated aspect of Lapland’s nature is that you do not have to drive for hours to get there because it is everywhere.
+Even a five- to ten-minute walk from downtown Rovaniemi and you will be surrounded by it.

-3) Experience Above Ordinary
+3) Experiences Above Ordinary

-4) Remember the magic
+4) Relive the magic

 5) Addition to your CV

-Lapland has great possibilities for demanding jobs, which make great additions for your CV.
+Lapland has great possibilities for demanding jobs, which make great additions to your CV.
 Even if your work here in Lapland is totally different from your field of education or previous jobs at home, just going for it and working outside your comfort zone is a great CV-entry for your future employers back home.

 6) Like-minded co-workers

-Also, working in a multicultural environment means that a) your English skills will improve a lot, and b) if you are a native English speaker, you will learn to speak the language in slower and clearer manner, so that people with limited English can also understand you!
+Also, working in a multicultural environment means that a) your English skills improve a lot, and b) if you are a native English speaker, you will learn to speak the language in slower and clearer manner, so that people with limited English can also understand you!

 7) Cleanest air in the world

-We have to admit, we are slightly off the road compared to some other places.
+We must admit, we are slightly off the road compared to some other places.
 But is it hard to get here?
 Nope.
 Buses and trains from Southern Finland and daily flights from Helsinki and all over Europe are available, which means you can get to Lapland in just a few hours from every corner of Europe.

 On the other hand, if you have realized by the end of your season that Lapland is not your thing, it’s very easy to hop a flight and head home.